juanius67/eng270-dessert-glycemia/README.md

 Legacy `p1`–`p4` keys are mapped to the new names with a warning for backward compatibility.

 Each dessert YAML provides per-portion macros only—no hard-coded `(A, k)` pairs remain.
-A minimal example:
+A minimal example (stored in `configs/frozen/`):

 ```yaml
 name: sample_donut